 Whatever your group size, interests or age range, hopefully this will give you some inspiration for you to plan the perfect day out.

 1. Scudamores Quayside Punting Tours

 There’s a reason the Cantabrigian punts are so famous.
 A unique way to see a side of the colleges you don’t get on land; sit back or grab a punting pole, take a tour or enjoy a cream tea on the go.
-Whatever your choice budget or occasion, Scudamores offers an experience you’ll never forget.
+Whatever your choice budget or occasion, Scudamores offers a quintessential Cambridge experience you’ll never forget.

 2. Lammas Land

-The perfect day out for the family, Lammas Land is located to the south west of the city and is a beautiful open area bordered by willows and featuring a huge play area for children of all ages, tennis courts, a paddling pool and access to the nearby Coe Fen and Paradise Nature Reserve which are ideal for peaceful summer walks.
+The perfect day out for the family, Lammas Land is located to the south west of the city and is a beautiful open area bordered by willows and featuring a huge play area for children of all ages, tennis courts, a paddling pool which opens only in the summer and access to the nearby Coe Fen and Paradise Nature Reserve which are ideal for peaceful summer walks.

 3. Cambridge Bike Tours